top of page

 The SSD has the distinct privilege having on its faculty, one of Canada’s hottest Ukrainian Dance choreographers.
 Mr. Koroliuk acts as advisor to the Ukrainian Division, teaches the adults and boys project, produces special choreography for the school and continues as Artistic Director of Pavlychenko Folklorique Ensemble.
 He is an Honours graduate of the Kyiv State University of Culture and Performing Arts, Kyiv, Ukraine and an accomplished performer himself.
 He is the former Artistic Director of the Bukovyna State Ensemble and an acclaimed choreographer in demand across North America and Ukraine.
 As well as conducting workshops across the nation and coaching the next generation of teachers, he is a very highly recommended and respected Adjudicator.
 Serhij believes that in this time of war where Ukraine is fighting to keep her identity, it is most important to keep Ukrainian Arts and Culture alive and thriving.
 Slava Ukraini!

-Ukrainian Intermediate - Senior Division - Male Tricks and Techniques
+Ukrainian Junior and Senior Division - Male Tricks and Techniques

 NINA KOROLIUK L.R.A.D., C.D.T.A.
 Lifetime